Writing the Literature Review

 Strategies for Getting Started

 A literature review helps your reader understand the relationship of your research project to the work of other scholars.
 It covers the existing knowledge about a problem, and allows you to show the relevance/significance of your contribution to the discussion.
 Your reader may or may not have read scholarly literature about the theories, methodologies, and literary works you are discussing.
 But they want to know that you have read it and have thought about it.
-Your literature review provides not only a summary of the existing scholarship for readers; it also offers your perspective on it.
+Your literature review provides not only an overview of the existing scholarship for readers; it also offers your perspective on it.

 Begin your work on the literature review by synthesizing the various sources in your annotated bibliography.